Skip to contents

 Examples

-In a two-arm controlled clinical trial with one primary endpoint, there are three patient populations defined by the status of two biomarkers, A and B:
+We borrow an Example 1 from Anderson et al. (2022) here.
+Assume a two-arm controlled clinical trial with one primary endpoint and three patient populations defined by the status of two biomarkers, A and B:

-• H1: the experimental treatment is superior to the control in the population 1
+• H1: the experimental treatment is no different than control in population 1

-• H2: the experimental treatment is superior to the control in the population 2
+• H2: the experimental treatment is no different than control in population 2

-• H3: the experimental treatment is superior to the control in the overall population
+• H3: the experimental treatment is no different than control in the overall population

 Assume an interim analysis and a final analysis are planned for the study.
-The number of events are listed as
+The number of events observed at each analysis in each population as well as the intersections of populations 1 and 2 to are assumed to be

 event_tb <- tribble(